dart-lang/pub-dev/doc/help-content-moderation.md

 repercussions, including but not limited to an immediate ban and escalation to law enforcement authorities.

-## How to Appeal a Content Moderation Decision
+## How to appeal a content moderation decision

 If you report content or an account, or your content or account was actioned against, you will receive a notification about the type of enforcement and the reasoning for any enforcement action taken.